Gravity Forms Bookings

 The Overview’s agenda is a weekly readout of all scheduled bookings for a given week.
 You can use controls on the top left to navigate between weeks.

-Calendar Tab
+Calendar View

-The Calendar tab is a flexible calendar that displays all bookings.
+The Calendar view is a flexible calendar that displays all bookings.
 You can set it to Day, Week, or Month views, and use controls on the top left to navigate between time periods.
 Bookings will appear in the color set in Customization.

 If you need to reschedule, you can drag and drop bookings to the desired block.
 While dragging a booking, the calendar will display the available, unavailable, and outside of availability windows.

-Resource Calendar Tab
+Resource Calendar View

-The Resource Calendar is a daily calendar that allows for quick scheduling checks and adjustments.
+The Resource Calendar view is a daily calendar that allows for quick scheduling checks and adjustments.
 Bookings will appear in the color set in the resource’s customization.

 If you need to reschedule a booking, you can drag and drop it within its resource.
 While dragging a booking in the Resource Calendar, it will show the available, unavailable, and outside of availability windows for the resource.